Italki is the best website to teach languages online.

 If the traditional teacherpreneur route is comparable to running a company, Italki is comparable to getting a booth at a flea market.

-There isn’t enough space for blog posts or websites — all you get is a small table to display your wares (in this case, an intro video and a few paragraphs of profile), and Italki provides the traffic.
+There isn’t enough space for blog posts or websites — all you get is a small table to display your wares (in this case, an intro video and a few paragraphs of the profile), and Italki provides the traffic.

 And you do get traffic from day one.
 Students looking to purchase lessons from an instructor can see your profile every day.